openalpr/doc/source/on_premises.rst

 Command-Line Usage
 ---------------------

-Launch the alpr_video program with a path to a video file.
+Launch the alprvideocli program with a path to a video file.
 In addition include an output directory; this is where the CSV and SQLite files are saved.
 The threads option provides more threads to process the video simmultaneously.
 This should not exceed the number of CPU cores on the machine.

 .. code-block:: bash

     USAGE:

-       ./alpr_video  --output_dir <output_dir> [-c <country_code>] [--config
+       ./alprvideocli  --output_dir <output_dir> [-c <country_code>] [--config
                      <config_file>] [-n <topN>] [--threads <num_threads>] [-p
                      <pattern code>] [--save_frames] [--debug] [--motion] [--]
                      [--version] [-h] <video_file_path>